koji-project/koji/docs/source/hub_conf.rst

       option.
       The default value of False is recommended.

+   DisableURLSessions
+      Type: boolean

+      Default: ``False``

+      If set to ``False``, it enables older clients to log in via session parameters encoded in URL.
+New behaviour uses header-based parameteres.
+This default will be changed in future to ``True`` effectively disabling older clients.
+It is encouraged to set it to ``True`` as soon as possible when no older clients are using the hub.
+(Added in 1.30)

 Enabling gssapi auth also requires settings in the httpd config.

 SSL client certificate auth configuration